 Order a prescription

-We no longer accept paper requests or produce paper prescriptions.
-We do not accept requests for any prescriptions by telephone or via our surgery reception desks.
+Please note: We do not accept prescription requests by telephone or at reception.
 If ordering a prescription that is NOT on repeat, please allow up to 5 working days.
 If you need to order contraceptive medication, please click here.
 For HRT medication, please click here.

 NHS App